mohammad-IR/Appointment/README.md

 ## controller

-in controller a have three.
+in controller a have three class and every class do one thing.
 ### AccountController
 part first is AccountController and for Authentication and two method `Register` and `Login`.